Ankitdeardigital/test-theme/README.md

-This is testing repo used on testing branch.
+This is testing repo used on testing store.